NVIDIA/aistore/deploy/dev/docker/README.md

 * `-qs=AWS_DIR` or `--quickstart=AWS_DIR`   : deploys a quickstart version of AIS
 * `-nocloud`                                : to deploy AIS without any backend provider
 * `-grafana`                                : starts Graphite and Grafana (can be accessed at [localhost:3000](http://localhost:3000)) for displaying metrics
-* `-nodiskio=BOOL`                          : run Dry-Run mode with disk IO is disabled (default = false)
-* `-dryobjsize=SIZE`                        : size of an object when a source is a 'fake' one. 'g' or 'G' - GiB, 'm' or 'M' - MiB, 'k' or 'K' - KiB.
-Default value is '8m'

 Note:
 * If the `-f` or `--filesystems` flag is used, the `-d` or `--directories` flag is disabled and vice-versa